Santa Rosa hitchhiker murders: Arthur Leigh Allen

 Arthur Leigh Allen, of Vallejo, owned a mobile home at Sunset Trailer Park in Santa Rosa at the time of the murders.
 He had been fired from his Valley Springs Elementary School teaching position for suspected child molestation in 1968 and was a full-time student at Sonoma State University.
 Allen was arrested on September 27, 1974, by the Sonoma County Sheriff's Office and charged with child molestation in an unrelated case involving a young boy.
 He pleaded guilty on March 14, 1975, and was imprisoned at Atascadero State Hospital until late 1977.
 Robert Graysmith, in his book Zodiac Unmasked, claimed that a Sonoma County sheriff revealed that chipmunk hairs were found on all of the Santa Rosa Hitchhiker victims and that Allen had been collecting and studying the same species.
 Allen was the main suspect in the Zodiac case from 1971 until the present.

 Ted Bundy

 After his capture for similar crimes in Washington, Colorado, Utah and Idaho, Ted Bundy was suspected in the murders.
-Bundy had spent time in neighboring Marin County, but was ruled out by a Sonoma County detective in the 1970s and again in 1989.
-Detailed credit card records and known whereabouts of Bundy reveal he was in Washington on the dates of some of the disappearances.
-A 2011 San Francisco Chronicle article noted that the dates of the credit card receipts show there would have been enough time for Bundy to drive to California, commit the crimes, and then drive back to Washington.
-Bundy was known to drive hundreds of miles to commit a murder.
-Some investigators also rule Bundy out as a suspect because they think the killer probably lived in the Santa Rosa area and only a local man, perhaps someone who worked as a mail carrier or a public utility worker, would have been familiar with the remote, rural locations where the victims were recovered.
-A 1973 newspaper article noted that, at the time the victims were recovered, several hundred young people in the area were living nearby in communes.
+Bundy had spent time in neighboring Marin County, but was ruled out by a Sonoma County detective in the late-1970s and again in 1989.
+Detailed credit card records reveal that Bundy was in Washington State on the dates of some of the disappearances.
+A 2011 San Francisco Chronicle article noted that the dates of the receipts show that there would have been enough time for Bundy to drive to California and then drive back to Washington.
+Bundy was known to drive hundreds of miles to commit a murder and confessed to having murdered in California.
+Investigators also rule Bundy out because they believe that the killer likely lived in the Santa Rosa area and someone who worked as a mail carrier or a public utility worker, would have been familiar with the remote, rural locations where the victims were recovered.

 Fredric Manalli

-Fredric Manalli, a 41-year-old Santa Rosa Junior College creative writing instructor, was suspected when, after his August 24, 1976 death in a head-on collision on Highway 12, sadomasochistic drawings he had created depicting a former student, Kim Wendy Allen, who was one of the victims, were discovered among his belongings.
+Fredric Manalli, a 41-year-old Santa Rosa Junior College creative writing instructor, was suspected when, after his August 24, 1976, death in a head-on collision on Highway 12, sadomasochistic drawings he had created depicting a former student, Kim Wendy Allen, who was one of the victims, were discovered among his belongings.
+Investigators also reportedly found other obscene drawings Manalli had made involving other girls and himself.
+Manalli had one of Allen's backpacks in his possession which police then took into their custody.

-The Hillside Stranglers of Los Angeles

-Kenneth Bianchi and Angelo Buono, Jr., the Hillside Stranglers of Los Angeles, were also considered suspects at one time.